mohtasimb62/odin-recipes/README.md

 - _lasagna.html, shawarma.html, kabsa.html:_ These are individual recipe pages, each with its own unique content and instructions.

+- _images:_ This folder contains all the images for the recipes.

+- _recipes:_ This folder contains the _lasagna.html, shawarma.html, kabsa.html._

 Feel free to modify the structure as per your requirements or add more recipes to expand the website.

 ## Contributing